The basic requirements to apply for admission are noted below:

 - The applicant must register with the Credential Assembly Services (CAS) at www.lsac.org and submit official transcript(s) from each college or university attended.
 The applicant also is required to have 1 letter of recommendation included in the CAS report.
 The letter may be written by a faculty advisor, instructor, employer, commanding officer, or other person who can recommend the applicant on the basis of aptitude for the study of law.
 CAS reports will not be sent until this information is received.
 Barry University School of Law’s LSAC School Code is #5830.

 - The applicant must take the Law School Admissions Test (LSAT).
-No LSAT score obtained by the applicant more than 5 years before applying will be accepted unless approved by the dean of the school of law.
+No LSAT score obtained by the applicant more than 5 years before applying will be accepted.

 - Applicants have the responsibility to ascertain that all materials have been received by the School of Law.